microbit-foundation/python-editor-v3/README.md

 Other branches (e.g. for PRs) are deployed to https://review-python-editor-next.microbit.org/{branch}.
 Special characters in the branch name are replaced by hyphens.

+For custom deployments, note that the educational content in the sidebar is currently sourced live from our CMS.
+For non-localhost deploys this will require CORS configuration on our end.
+Please open an issue to discuss this.

 ## Building and running the editor

 1. Ensure you have a working Node.js environment.
 We recommend using the LTS version of Node.